jiweigang1/janito/README.md

 ## Features

 - 🔑 Manage API keys and provider configurations
-- 🤖 Interact with multiple LLM providers (OpenAI, Google, Mistral, , and more)
+- 🤖 Interact with multiple LLM providers (OpenAI, Google Gemini, Mistral, DeepSeek, and more)
 - 🛠️ List and use a variety of registered tools
 - 📝 Submit prompts and receive responses directly from the CLI
 - 📋 List available models for each provider